 Q: Can I still apply for RYT status if I attend all modules online?

-A: Yes, Yoga Alliance has offered an exemption option for schools who have had to switch to an online platform due to Covid-19.
-Once this exemption has lifted in 2022 you will need to attend classes in person again to receive your RYT status.
+A: Yes, Yoga Alliance has offered an exemption option for schools that have had to switch to an online platform due to COVID-19.
+Once this exemption is lifted in December 2023, you will need to attend classes in person again to receive your RYT status.

-Q: If I start the program in 2021 and don’t finish till 2023 can I still qualify if I attend only online classes?
+Q: If I started the program in 2021 and don’t finish untill 2023, can I still qualify if I attend only online classes?

-A: Yes, Because this years training is being offered on a sliding scale you have options.
+A: Because this year’s training is being offered on a sliding scale, you have options.
 You can pay for the full training upfront OR you can choose your sliding scale fee for the full program and make monthly payments for the year.
 However, IF the training fills to capacity, you will need to make one payment as a deposit to secure your spot in the full training.

-A: Yes, You will need to click here and register via zoom for each new module to receive your login codes. (you can also find this link at the bottom of the teacher training tab drop down menu on the home page ~ See photo below) However once you have paid the full price you do not need to send anymore money.
-You are only registering via zoom so I can keep track of attendance and for the convivence of you receiving your login codes in a timely manner.
+A: Yes, you will receive a private link via email that is updated each month with new Zoom login codes.
+However, once you have paid the full price you do not need to send any more money.
+You are only registering via Zoom so I can keep track of attendance and for the convivence of you receiving your login codes in a timely manner.

 Q: What is the requirement to certify and receive an RYT certificate?

-A: According to yoga alliance guidelines you will need to attend as many hours live via zoom as you can.
+A: According to Yoga Alliance guidelines, you will need to attend as many hours live via Zoom as you can.
 Classes will be recorded, so you can catch the replay if you miss one or two, but we ask that you attend as many modules as possible live so you can ask questions and be supervised.
 You will also need to hand in assignments and do one non-formal research paper on a topic of your choice.
 (You will be fully supported in this process!)
-You will also need to be teach classes under supervision and attend the feedback circles live to complete the program.
+You will also need to teach classes under supervision and attend the feedback circles live to complete the program.
 There will be multiple opportunities to accomplish this in addition to the dates set up on the website!
-There will also be live practice sessions offered on Wednesday evenings for the members of the myofascial yoga community.
+There will also be live practice sessions offered on Wednesday morning for the members of the myofascial yoga community.
 These classes can be used to make up any live classes you may have missed.

 Q: What if I don’t want to become an RYT, but am interested in this program simply for my personal development or to support myself in healing from chronic pain?

 A: You are most welcome to still attend this program for self development purposes!
-If you are not certifying you can stretch the self paced style of learning out at a more leisure pace than the one year set up it has now.
-You will still receive a certificate of completion if you finish the program within a 5 year period.
-But will not be able to register with Yoga Alliance specifically if you do not attend classes in person after March of 2022.
+If you are not certifying, you can stretch out the self-paced style of learning to a more leisurely pace than the one-year set up has now.
+You will still receive a certificate of completion if you finish the program within a 5 year period, but will not be able to register with Yoga Alliance specifically if you do not attend classes in person after December of 2023.

 Q: What is a modular style program?

-A: This teacher training program consists of eleven modules.
-Each module is a lesson on an aspect of the Myofascial Yoga system.
+A: This teacher training program consists of 11 modules.
+Each module is a lesson on an aspect of the myofascial yoga system.

 Q: Do I have to take the modules in order?